marioarranzr/users-microservice/README.md

 ## REST API

+The application is divided in diferent layers, service and repository, making easier to move to another database or use diferent service, just re implementing the interface methods.
-This API must comply with the following contract:
+This `CRUD` API must comply with the following contract:
 ### GET /health

 Responses: